Athlete of the Week is Hempstead runner Newton

 Athlete of the Week is Hempstead runner Renee' Newton

-Hempstead runner Renee’ Newton has competed in her fair share of big track & field events.
+Hempstead runner Renee’ Newton has competed in her fair share of big track and field events.

 But even Newton had some butterflies on the team’s bus ride into Manhattan last weekend for the New Balance Games at The Armory.
 The Tigers junior was about to run her first 600 meters of this season, an event she hadn’t competed in since March of 2019.